vwheeler63/MarkerStack/README.rst

 Sublime Text MarkerStack Package
 ********************************

-Push a "marker" (position in the text) onto a "Marker Stack" (with a single keystroke) with the ability to come back to that point later by popping it off the Marker Stack (with a single keystroke).
+Push a "marker" (position in text) onto a "Marker Stack" (with one keystroke) with the ability to come back to that point later by popping it off the Marker Stack (with another keystroke).
 A symbol appears in the left gutter showing what line it is on.
 The marker moves with the text when text is inserted or deleted before it.
-Unlimited stack size; saves state between sessions.
+Stack size is virtually unlimited; saves state between sessions.

-Usage
-*****

-The following applies to every View on every platform:

-- (your custom Key Binding) to PUSH a Marker (cursor- and viewport positions).

-- (your custom Key Binding) to POP a Marker (and return to cursor- and viewport positions).

-The Problem MarkerStack Solves
-******************************

-Using Sublime Text Bookmarks is a handy way to navigate repeatedly to different places in a file you are working on, but it leaves a gap of functionality that writers, editors and coders sometimes need.
-To illustrate, let's say you are typing in one paragraph (or block of code) and your train of thought (or a phone call) makes you realize that there is something else in the file that needs to be updated, and you want to go do that quickly before you forget, and then come back to continue what you were doing before.
-You can sort of "manage" that with Bookmarks, but Bookmarks were not really designed for that:  Bookmarks keep 1 or more places in a file that are relevant to the task you are doing NOW so you can pop back and forth as needed.
-This is common.

-Say you have 4 Bookmarks in a document, but NOW realize you need to go edit something ELSE (different task) and then come back to what you were doing.
-Do you clutter up your 4 Bookmarks by making a 5th, and then go do your edit, and then

-- Goto Next Bookmark
-- Goto Next Bookmark
-- Goto Next Bookmark
-- Goto Next Bookmark

-until you get back to the place you were before?

-Or would you rather simply (in a separate context or namespace), "remember" where you were in a document, go do your edit, and then come back to where you were in one keystroke?

-And maybe in the middle of THAT edit, you realize something ELSE you need to change elsewhere in the document, and you want to do THAT before you forget it.

-The solution?
-MarkerStack.
+Introduction
+************

-MarkerStack gives you the ability to save "where you are" to go somewhere else in the document temporarily and then come back to where you were again.
-And there is no limit as to how deeply nested your "tasks" get.
-One keystroke, and you're back to your previous Marker, without having to think about (or remember) what it was you were doing when you broke away to do something else.
+MarkerStack gives you the ability to save "where you are" with one keystroke to go somewhere else in the document temporarily, and then with another keystroke, come back to where you were again, without having to think about (or remember) what it was you were doing before, or where it was, when you broke away to do something else.

-(The below description uses MarkerStack's default Key Bindings.
-You can, of course, change these to your liking.)

-[F5] to push current caret position and viewport position onto a Marker Stack, which additionally places a MarkerStack icon in one of the gutters on the left.

-You can then move your cursor elsewhere and later use [Shift+F5] to to back to the location and scroll state of an unlimited-size Marker Stack.
-Once the Marker is "popped", the matching icon in the gutter goes away.
-Of course, if you [Shift+F5] when the Marker Stack is empty, nothing happens.
+A"marker" appears in the left gutter to show the position you saved, which is removed again once that position is removed from the stack.
+There is no practical limit as to how deeply nested your "tasks" get.

 Each View has its own Marker Stack, as it applies to a "stack-like task" within only that one document.
 This is by design.